I thought cauliflower pizza was too complicated for my taste. I was wrong.

 Note 1: The downside: You do need a food processor, or at least some sort of electric chopper/blender type thing to blitz up the cauliflower to the right grain consistency.
 I don't have a food processor, but I do have a small grinder (of the size to fits a tin of chickpeas for hummus).
 So it was a bit of faff putting a small head of cauli through this thing in 4 batches.
 But it was all dead easy after that.

-Note 2: For a vegan version you can replace eggs with ground and soaked linseed (it turns into a gel if you let it stand for a while).
+Note 2: For a vegan version you can replace eggs with ground and soaked linseed (it turns into a gel if you a bit of add warm water and let it stand for a while, say 20 min).
+I add ground linseed to my mix anyway, as it adds some good fibre and soaks up any liquid.